xcadaj00/DE1_project/README.md

 ### Project objectives

-This project goal is to implement door lock system onto board Arty A7-35.
+Project goal is to implement door lock system onto board Arty A7-35T.
 It should have 4-digit sevensegment display to show 4-digit PIN and relay to unlock the door.
-As additional features, we added small siren to produce informational sound when pin is correct and door are opened or when pin is incorrect and a dual color LED to show it visually.
+As additional features, we decided to add small siren to produce sound when pin is incorrect and a dual color LED to light green when pin is correct or light red when pin is incorrect.

 ## Hardware description